ddeutils/ddeutil-workflow/README.md

 Out of you data that want to use in pipeline of workflow.
 Some of this component is similar component of the **Airflow** because I like it concepts.

+The main feature of this project is the `Pipeline` object that can call any registried function.

 ### Connection

 The connection for worker able to do any thing.